-Pre-retirement mortality rates were based on the mortality rates for active employees from CalSTRS Experience Analysis (2015-2018) or the preretirement mortality rates from CalPERS Experience Study (2000-2019).
-Post-retirement mortality rates were based on the mortality rates for retired members and beneficiaries from CalSTRS Experience Analysis (2015-2018) or the post-retirement mortality rates for healthy recipients from CalPERS Experience Study (2000-2019).
+Pre-retirement mortality rates were based on the Mortality Rates for active employees from CalSTRS Experience Analysis (2015-2018) for Certificated and Preretirement Mortality Rates from CalPERS Experience Study (2000-2019) for Classified.
+Post-retirement mortality rates were based on the Mortality Rates for retired members and beneficiaries from CalSTRS Experience Analysis (2015-2018) for Certificated and Post-retirement Mortality Rates for Healthy Recipients from CalPERS Experience Study (2000-2019) for Classified.